 8.2 Procedures—Procedures shall be in place to ensure proper generation, handling, and disposal of keys as well as the destruction of outdated keying material.

 8.3 Safeguarding of Keys—Procedures shall be in place to safeguard all cryptographic material, including certificates.
-IS Security must be given copies of keys for safekeeping.

 9. Data transit

 All the incoming connections towards our servers are required to be encrypted with industry standard SSL encryption.
 Latest SSL Labs report can be found here.

 Connections between our servers are encrypted via TLS.
 The minimum acceptable TLS standard in use by the company is TLS v1.0

 9.3 Data out of our servers

 Once the request is processed, the response is sent back using the same HTTPs SSL encrypted connection.